Why do you only help people from the Armed Forces or Emergency Services?

 What of breed of dogs do you use?

-We use adult rescue dogs that are clever, really enjoy learning and are big enough to perform the tasks needed to become a PTSD assistance dog.
+We use adult rescue dogs who are clever, really enjoy learning and are big enough to perform the tasks needed to become a PTSD assistance dog.

 Why do you use rescue dogs?